wkicior/mandayFaktura/README.md

 - deleting saved invoices
 - invoice numbering management and automatic generation
 - VAT rates management
+- issuing credit notes (early support)

 ## Features currently not supported
-- Other documents like ProForma, invoice correction
+- Other documents like ProForma
 - Searching
 - Currencies other than PLN
 - Complex payment methods (only payment and cash are supported)